Sherman5A/microsoft-notes/azure/architecture/identity-access-security/azure-ad.md

     - As users change roles, access modifications are tied to that identity
     - This means that less accounts are needed in the organisation
 - Application management
-    - Manage cloud and on-prem apps.
+    - Manage cloud and on-premises apps.
 - Device management
     - Registration of devices
     - Management of devices